Like this post? Help us by sharing it!

 Cycling has been big in Britain since the Victory Cycling Marathon in 1945, and these days it’s more popular than ever.
 Despite this surge in interest though, Britain (in my opinion) has a lot to learn from some other countries without this illustrious history.
 Japan is the perfect example!

 While meandering on the open road between the mountains and the agricultural machinery, I came across all sorts of wonderful sites, from old wooden mills turning water, to little shrines with bells hidden on top of hills, and felt like I was a million miles from the tourist trail.

-Not all of Japan is as quiet as this, but even big cities like Tokyo, Kyoto and Nagoya are great places to hire a bike or take a cycling tour.
+Not all of Japan is as quiet as this, but even big cities like Tokyo and Kyoto are great places to hire a bike or take a cycling tour.
 Along with routes like the Shimanami Kaido trail (pure cycling heaven) Japan is a great place to discover on two wheels.
 If a complete beginner like me can do it, anyone can!